DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### What do all the different symbols mean in dungeons?
 - "?" represents a "good guy" giving a quest.
 You can access accepted quests in your Quest tab.
 - "!" represents lore.
 - Crates are represented by small white boxes.
-There are special crates containing key fragments as well.
+- Crates that have a "+" inside them are special crates containing key fragments.
 - The yellow ✧ is a crate containing a locked container.
 - The alien looking icons represent monsters inside the dungeon.